vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 Choose the `vegawallet-<os>-<arch>.zip` for your machine, then unpack the file and make sure the resulting `vegawallet` executable is placed in your path.
 Run `vegawallet software version` to check if the right version is loaded.

 ### Create a wallet and public/private keypair

-If you want to place trades, you'll need to have a wallet to hold our private/public keypair required for sending in new transactions.
-This is a 2 step process as we need to create a long life token to prevent us from needing to verify every transaction manually.
+If you want to place or manage orders, you'll need to have a wallet to hold your private/public keypair, which is required for sending in new transactions.
+Once you've created a wallet, you'll also need to create a long life token for your application to prevent you from having to verify every transaction manually.

-For all example commands below we are assuming the existence of the folder `/vega` which you will used to store all configuration and runtime files.
+For all example commands below we are assuming the existence of the folder `vega` in your home directory which you will used to store all configuration and runtime files.

 1. Choose a name for your first wallet, and secure it with a passphrase.
 `vegawallet --home=/$HOME/vega/wallet create --wallet=<WalletName>`